*Registration for this cohort (set of sessions) is closed. Please join the Waitlist for notification of future cohorts.

 ISPI SoCal Presents

-Four Experts on Why Performance Reviews May Be a Thing of the Past.
-To benefit most, download and copy the article (in the red link) for your use during the session.
+To benefit most, download and copy the article (in the blue link) for your use during the session.

 The RoundTable is an exciting approach that stimulates incredible conversation and insight around the topics and trends impacting our discipline.